rewhex/better-launchpad/README.md

   - **Hide Apps**: Declutter your view by hiding apps you don't use often.
   - **Custom Icons**: Change an app's icon to personalize your grid.
 - **🌍 Multi-language Support**: Available in many popular languages.
-- **💸 Free and Open Source**: Better Launchpad is completely free and ad-free.
+- **💸 Free Forever**: Better Launchpad is completely free and ad-free.

 ## 💾 Installation